BASTEXT

 Rick Simon’s BASIC 7.1 for Commodore 128

-bastext tries to autodetect the Commodore BASIC dialect used in the file it is processing.
+BasText tries to autodetect the Commodore BASIC dialect used in the file it is processing.
 At the moment, this is done by checking the starting address of the file.
 These starting addresses are recognized, and interpreted (addresses written in hexadecimal):

 0401